Zamindars of Bihar: Abolition and decline in political presence of Zamindars

-Prior to the independence of India, many forward caste Zamindars started taking interest in politics, and they also participated in the Quit India Movement, anticipating the end of British rule, which protected them.
-According to DM Diwakar, a former director of Patna’s AN Sinha Institute of Social Sciences, these feudal elites had significant presence in politics of the state in first few decades of the post-independence period, but they started losing this significant position in 1970s.
+Prior to the independence of India, many forward caste Zamindars like Kayastha & Brahmin zamindars started taking interest in politics, and they also participated in the Quit India Movement, anticipating the end of British rule, which protected them.
+According to DM Diwakar, a former director of Patna's AN Sinha Institute of Social Sciences, these feudal elites had a significant presence in the politics of the state in the first few decades of the post-independence period, but they started losing this significant position in the 1970s.
 In the first tenure of Nitish Kumar, they staged a comeback in the politics of state, but in the next tenures, they were completely marginalised and according to Diwakar, were converted into "silent onlookers" by 2020.